These sweet potato cake patties are a delicious vegan dinner recipe. Naturally gluten free, they use quinoa and hemp seed for vegan protein.

-Enter the meal prep.
-When I’m in the flow of this practice, I always bake whole sweet potatoes.
-I usually reheat them and stuff them, smush them up in dahl, or even blend them into smoothies.
+When I’m in the flow of meal or component prep in my everyday life, I always bake whole sweet potatoes.
+I have so many sweet potato recipes, but I typically reheat them and stuff them, smush them up in dal, or even blend them into smoothies.
 I also give little spoonfuls to my dogs, no shame.
-Their ideal landing place though?
-These sweet potato cakes with quinoa, hemp, herbs, and tons of spices–including my fave blend ever Old Bay.
+They love them so much!
+The ideal landing place for cooked sweet potato though?
+It might be these sweet potato cake patties with quinoa, hemp, herbs, and tons of spices–including my fave blend ever Old Bay.

-Compared to other recipes of mine, this one is pretty minimal on the chopping front, which is a nice break!
-If you take your meal prep one step further and cook quinoa at the beginning of the week and make your lemony tahini sauce, this one can comes together pretty quickly!
+Compared to other recipes of mine, these patties are pretty minimal on the chopping front, which is a nice break!
+If you take your meal prep one step further and cook quinoa at the beginning of the week and make your lemony tahini sauce, this one can comes together pretty quickly. these patties will keep in a sealed container in your fridge for up to 5 days.

 LEMONY TAHINI SAUCE: